 Pregnancy is associated with hormonal, physical, and psychological changes in a woman's body -- all of which can affect how well you sleep.
 Each trimester comes with its own unique sleep challenges.
 However, there are a number of tips that you can use during your pregnancy to help keep you comfortable enough to sleep.

 Trying to Sleep in the First Trimester (Months 1 to 3)

-The first trimester is a time when there are many hormonal changes in your body.
+is a time when there are many hormonal changes in your body.
 In particular, progesterone hormone levels rise during the first trimester to help sustain the pregnancy.
 This hormone causes increased sleepiness, fatigue, and changes in sleep patterns.
 Many women find that they need to take lots of naps during this time because they feel so exhausted.

 - Frequent urination

 The pregnancy hormone human chorionic gonadotropin (hCG) seems to be the culprit for an increase in urination during these first three months.
 Also, your kidneys work harder during pregnancy, which results in the production of more urine.
 Unfortunately, this need to use the bathroom often does not let up during the night, depriving you of even more sleep.
 Later in your pregnancy, the need to go to the bathroom more often will be largely due to the baby and uterus compressing the bladder.

 You may also start experiencing some breast changes during this time, which can make it difficult to sleep on your abdomen (stomach).
 This is a good time to start training yourself to sleep on your left side.
 Lying on your left side with your knees bent will likely be the best and most comfortable position you will find during your pregnancy.
 This position also serves another purpose -- it improves blood flow to your baby.